stefan-jansen/machine-learning-for-trading/README.md

 # Machine Learning for Algorithmic Trading using Python

-The book provides a comprehensive introduction to how ML can add value to the design and execution of algorithmic trading strategies.
+This book provides a comprehensive introduction to how ML can add value to the design and execution of algorithmic trading strategies.
+It was [published](https://www.amazon.com/Hands-Machine-Learning-Algorithmic-Trading-ebook/dp/B07JLFH7C5/ref=sr_1_2?ie=UTF8&qid=1548455634&sr=8-2&keywords=machine+learning+algorithmic+trading) in January 2019 by [Stefan Jansen](https://www.linkedin.com/in/applied-ai/).

 It is organized in four parts that cover different aspects of the data sourcing and strategy development process, as well as different solutions to various ML challenges.

+For instructions on installing the packages used in the notebooks, see [here](./installation.md).

 ## Part 1: How to Design a Trading Strategy